uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/numbers.md

 The idea of number systems provides a good stepping stone into binary numbers

 We are assuming that students already know about base 10 number systems, including the exponent notation.
-The initial information in this section on them is only intended to trigger recall, rather than actually teaching them the concept.
+The initial information in this section on them is only intended to trigger recall, rather than actually teach the concept.

 Less mathematically able students who are really struggling with number systems should be able to skip over it, and instead go directly to making binary numbers in the interactive.

 {panel end}

 In this section, we will look at how computers represent numbers.
-To begin with, we'll revise how the {glossary-link term="decimal-number-system"}base-10 number system{glossary-link end} that we use every day works, and then look at {glossary-link term="binary-number-system"}binary{glossary-link end}, which is base-2.
+To begin with, we'll revise how the {glossary-link term="decimal-number-system"}base 10 number system{glossary-link end} that we use every day works, and then look at {glossary-link term="binary-number-system"}binary{glossary-link end}, which is base 2.
 After that, we'll look at some other charactertistics of numbers that computers must deal with, such as negative numbers and numbers with decimal points.

 ## Understanding the base 10 number system